 What you think of as “French lingerie” is probably Aubade.
-(They’re the ones who created the high-fashion lingerie photo back in the ’90s.)
+(They’re the ones who invented the high-fashion lingerie photo back in the ’90s.)
 Heavy on embroidery and lace and always, alway underwire: The better to push up your boobs, my dear.
 They also have a range of kinky box sets that leave far less to the imagination.

 If Victoria’s Secret had a French cousin, it would be Etam.
 Their stores proliferate Paris, but they’ve got an extensive collection and reasonable prices (if not the best quality) for anyone jones-ing for some Vicky S.